 Core Values are Permanent

 A common problem is understanding the difference between values that define your company in the long-term and those which are only applicable for a short time.
 For instance, a startup culture might be defined by a “work hard, play hard” attitude.
 However, will (and should this) this be a defining feature when the company expands or is hit by an economic downturn?
 It could, but more likely company culture will change over time.
 How do you find the real core values of your company?
 While leadership can certainly influence values, simply deciding on new values is a lost cause.
 You want to have the “best” values in your industry, but it’s not always a matter of choice.
 Your company already has values; it’s up to you to discover them.
+See some examples of strong company cultures here.

 Identifying Core Values